-When it comes to picking a metal for your engagement or wedding ring, platinum is typically a more expensive choice.
-The main reason for this is that precious metals are priced by weight and platinum is much denser than gold, so any platinum jewellery will weigh more.
+When it comes to choosing a metal for your engagement or wedding ring, platinum is typically a more expensive choice.
+The main reason for this is that precious metals are priced by weight, and platinum is much denser than gold, meaning it will be heavier.

 Another reason why platinum rings are more valuable than gold is because the metal is much rarer.
-Every year, approximately 1,500 tonnes of gold is mined, while platinum figures only total around 160 tonnes.
+Every year, approximately 1,500 tonnes of gold is mined, in comparison to just 160 tonnes of platinum.

 In terms of sheer purity, platinum rings are made of at least 90-95% platinum and this density makes the band much more durable than gold.
 In comparison, a 14k gold ring band is typically only 58.5% gold, and the price difference reflects the quantity of the rare metals needed.

 Is platinum better than gold for wedding and engagement rings?

 Whilst many believe that platinum is the best metal for jewellery such as engagement and wedding rings, the truth is, when it comes to appearance, they are virtually identical.